ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

     pre-commit run --all-files --show-diff-on-failure

-If any of the hooks fail, this command shows the current and expected style of the code.
+This command shows the current, and expected style of the code if any of the hooks fail.

 The ``tox`` tool
 ----------------